 Should you need to keep separate TCB's over different instances, it is recommended that the enclave writer assign a different identity to the enclave through the enclave signature mechanism.

-For more information about differentiating between enclave instances and the attestation mechanism, see Distinguishing between Running Enclave Instances.
+For more information about the enclave signature mechanism, see Distinguishing between Running Enclave Instances.

 Data Migration across Platforms